laravel/docs/validation.md

 <a name="rule-file"></a>
 #### file

-The field under validation must be a successfully uploaded file
+The field under validation must be a successfully uploaded file.

 <a name="rule-filled"></a>
 #### filled